Monday, 12 November 2012

 Carl Wak and Higger Tor

-Crossing the top of a large gouge in the rock face, a long-abandoned millstone quarry, the path slopes gently down to Burbage Bridge where we met the path that leads into the woods.
-After a brief walk along Burbage Brook, the path turns to the west and starts to climb up to Owler Tor and eventually, Over Owler Tor, another collection of impressively stacked rocks.
-Of particular interest is the singular Mother Cap, a photogenic rock tor that stands alone along the path.
+Crossing the top of a large gouge in the rock face—the site of a long-abandoned millstone quarry—the path slopes gently down to Burbage Bridge, where we joined the trail leading into the woods.
+After a brief walk alongside Burbage Brook, the path turns west and begins to climb toward Owler Tor and, eventually, Over Owler Tor, another collection of impressively stacked gritstone.
+Of particular interest is the singular Mother Cap, a photogenic tor that stands alone beside the path.

 Burbage Beck